 Poorly Attended: Well, eBooks are not necessarily exciting!
 Plus, SOLO10 is 'Science online' and so the delegates may not consider eBooks as 'online'.

 ebooks are currently overpriced: I believe this is true (well, I said it), and publishers are trying to be greedy and apply their old business model.
-Just do a search on Amazon for eBooks on Biochemistry or search Amazon for textbook on Biochemistry.
+Just do a search on Amazon for eBooks on Biochemistry or search Amazon for a textbook on Biochemistry.
 Notice anything?
-Prices are remarkably similar, and yet the traditional textbooks require paper, printing, storage and transport, whereas eBooks are just a series of electrons sent down wires from a hard-drive.
-I think the cost of eBooks are going to go in the same direction as Apps for smart phones, prices are going to go down, and authors will make money from volume of sales and better 'royalty deals' with the online 'publishers' (Amazon and Apple for example), than with the traditional publishing industry.
+Prices are remarkably similar, and yet the traditional textbooks require paper, printing, storage and transport, whereas eBooks are just a series of electrons sent down wires from a hard drive.
+I think the cost of eBooks is going to go in the same direction as Apps for smartphones, prices are going to go down, and authors will make money from volume of sales and better 'royalty deals' with the online 'publishers' (Amazon and Apple for example), than with the traditional publishing industry.

-why do people borrow books?: This was one of my comments.
-My argument is that the reason people borrow books from libraries is because books are expensive (average biomedical undergraduate text book is £30 - 40).
+Why do people borrow books?: This was one of my comments.
+My argument is that the reason people borrow books from libraries is that books are expensive (average biomedical undergraduate textbook is £30 - 40).
 It is interesting if you look at Penguin Books.
 When Penguin Books was founded in 1935 they produced cheap paperback books for around 6d (that is 2.5p GBP, or about 4 cents US; more details on Penguin history and see How the Paperback Novel Changed Popular Literature).
 In 1935 a hardback book cost around 8 shillings (that is 40p GBP, or roughly 60 cents US; source).
 The result was a lot of Penguin paperback books were sold.

 Now, if you use the calculator at the National Archive then the 8 shillings is equivalent to £15 (~$22 US) and 6d is around £1 ($1.50 US) in 2010 (this figure is most probably based on the retail price index (RPI)).
 If you use the calculator at Measuring Worth then 8 shillings is equivalent to £76 (~$120 US) and 6d is around £5 ($7.50 US) based on average earnings (2009 figure)**.
 This shows that the price of hardbacks has not really changed since 1935, when based on RPI, but has significantly dropped in terms of average earnings.
 Interestingly the current cost of a paperback has increased based on RPI, but is still in line with average earnings.